DFG Research Centres

 The primary objective of this programme is to establish a limited number of internationally visible and competitive research centres at German universities.
 The centres should be an important element of a university's strategic planning, serving to enhance its research profile and further research priorities.
 The DFG provides initial funding and support for professorships and independent junior research groups.
 The centres offer excellent working conditions for early career researchers and a framework for interdisciplinary cooperation.

-Unlike the clusters of excellence funded under Germany's Excellence Initiative, DFG Research Centres are set up in response to thematic calls issued by the DFG.
+Unlike the Clusters of Excellence funded under Germany's Excellence Initiative and Excellence Strategy, DFG Research Centres are set up in response to thematic calls issued by the DFG.
 The centres thus serve as an important strategic instrument in the DFG's funding portfolio.

 The first three centres, located in Bremen, Karlsruhe and Würzburg, were established in 2001, following an open programme announcement.
 Another four centres, in Berlin, Göttingen, Dresden and Leipzig/Halle/Jena, were established in 2002, 2006 and 2012 according to thematically focused calls.

 During the German Excellence Initiative competition, four of the centres (FZT 15 in Bremen, FZT 47 in Karlsruhe, FZT 103 in Göttingen und FZT 111 in Dresden) applied for and were granted additional funding as Clusters of Excellence.